NMcHale029/sql-challenge/README.md

 # sql-challenge
 ### Data Modeling
 Scetched ERD using [QuickDBD](https://app.quickdatabasediagrams.com/) image saved as 'Data_Modeling_QuickDBD.png'

 ### Data Engineering
-pgAdmin 4 was used to write script: Employee_schema.sql 6 tables were created from 6 CSV files (In data folder).
+pgAdmin 4 was used to write script: Employee_schema.sql.

+6 tables were created from 6 CSV files (In data folder).
 Data types, primary keys, and foreign keys were defined.
 CSV files were imported to the corresponding tables.